touchgfx/touchgfx-open-repository/widgets/LinearGauge/README.md

 Functional description
 ======================

-The following exemplifies, with code, how to set up a LinearGauge widget.
-Once set up, the levels can be controlled by calling  `stepPos()`,  `stepNeg()` which use the configured  `stepSize` (default 1) or  `setGaugeLevel(level)`, where level is within the defined lower and upper bounds of the gauge.
+The following exemplifies, in code, how to set up a LinearGauge widget.
+Once set up, the level of the gauge can be controlled by calling  `stepPos()` or  `stepNeg()`, which use a configured  `stepSize` (default 1) or  `setGaugeLevel(level)`, where level is within the defined lower and upper bounds of the gauge defined during setup.

-    //Set the background - in this case an empty tank container, to be filled by movable content gauge.setBackground(Bitmap(BITMAP_TANK_ID));
+    // Set the background - in this case an empty tank container, to be filled by movable content gauge.setBackground(Bitmap(BITMAP_TANK_ID));

-    //Add the content for the tank.
-Specify internal container offset (5,18), initial value (500), lower and upper bounds (200-1000) and the direction in which to advance/decline level of the gauge (VERTICAL_NORTH)
+    // Add the content for the tank.
+Specify internal container offset (5,18), initial value (500),
+    // lower and upper bounds (200-1000) and the direction in which to advance/decline level of the gauge
+    // (VERTICAL_NORTH)
     gauge.setupGauge(Bitmap(BITMAP_TANK_CONTENT_ID), 5, 18, 500, 200, 1000, LinearGauge::VERTICAL_NORTH);

-    //Place the gauge on the screen
+    // Place the gauge on the screen gauge.setXY(100,85);
-    gauge.setXY(100,85);

-    //Set step size  to 50.
+    // Set step size  to 50.
 This is only relevant if using the stepPos() and stepNeg() methods to advance/decline levels.
     gauge.setStepSize(50);

-    //Enable animation between steps/values.
+    // Enable animation between steps/values.
     gauge.enableAnimation(true);

-    //Add widgets
+    // Add widget
     add(gauge);